-Watch the interaction between PM Modi and Akshay Kumar

-New Delhi, Apr 24: Amid the ever-rising political temperature in the ongoing election season which has seen several celebrities from the entertainment industry jumping into politics, Bollywood superstar donned the hat of the journalist when he for the first time interviewed Indian Prime Minister Narendra Modi.
+'Mamata didi still gifts me Kurtas every year', says Modi in interview with Akshay Kumar

+In a candid interview with actor, Modi said,"It may affect me during elections but I can admit that Mamata Banerjee still gifts me kurtas...
+When Banerjee found out that Bangladesh PM Sheikh Hasina gifted me Bengali sweets, she also started to send me those."

+The interview was telecast a day after one of his sharpest attacks on Mamata Banerjee at a rally in West Bengal on Tuesday.

-During the interview, PM Modi revealed his love for mangoes.
-PM Modi told Akshay Kumar how he used to pluck mangoes from trees during his childhood.
+The Prime Minister also revealed his love for mangoes.
+He also told Akshay Kumar how he used to pluck mangoes from trees during his childhood.

 WATCH via ANI FB: PM Narendra Modi and Akshay Kumar’s interaction at 7 Lok Kalyan Marg https://t.co/3mo97GWqBv pic.twitter.com/hLXS8znwHM— ANI (@ANI) April 24, 2019